databricks/lilac/README.md

     </a>
 </p>

-## 👋 Welcome

 [Lilac](http://lilacml.com) is an open-source product that uses AI to help you **curate better data** for LLMs, from RAGs to fine-tuning datasets.

-Lilac runs **on-device** using open-source LLMs and combines an interactive UI and a Python API for:
+Lilac runs **on-device** using open-source LLMs with a UI and Python API for:

 - **Exploring** datasets with natural language (documents)
 - **Annotating & structuring** data (e.g. PII detection, profanity, text statistics)